Target level of study

 36h

-These methods (both analytical and numerical) are mainly derived from statistical physics, stochastic process theory and non-linear physics.
+These methods (both analytical and numerical) are derived mainly from statistical physics, stochastic process theory, and nonlinear physics.

 Multidisciplinary team project